Dyll’s Grand Tour

 As some of you will know, our esteemed founder, Dyll Davies, started cycling just a few years ago when he set himself a challenge to raise money for charity - to climb the 3 highest peaks in England, Scotland and Wales and cycle the 500 miles between them.
 In setting up Viva Velo Dyll was keen to create a cycle tour company which inspired relative newcomers to the sport like him to take up cycling and expand their horizons as a result.
 In the 3 years since, Viva Velo has grown dramatically and Dyll has decided it is time to set himself another personal challenge.
 If cycling 500 miles in 6 days seemed like a massive challenge to the newbie cyclist 6 years ago, Dyll's latest endeavour is a daunting prospect even for the most experienced pedaller.

-Riding the entire route of a three week Grand Tour is something that a few brave souls have done so when Dyll decided that he'd ride the entire route of the 2019 Tour de France he decided to make the challenge just a little more challenging, by also riding between stages where they finish and start in different places, including the 700 kilometres or so between the final Alpine stage and Paris!
-This adds around 1,900 kilometers and 14,000 metres of ascent to an already tough ride.
-Add in the fact that, unlike the pros, Dyll will have no 'rest' days and we hope you'll agree that the resultant 5,300 kilometre ride with 60,000 metres of climbing (that’s like cycling up Everest nearly 7 times!) is a challenge worth supporting.
+Riding the entire route of a three week Grand Tour is something that a few brave souls have done so when Dyll decided that he'd ride the entire route of the 2020 Tour de France he decided to make the challenge just a little more challenging, by also riding between stages where they finish and start in different places, including the 700 kilometres or so between the final Alpine stage and Paris!
+This is expected to add around 1,900 kilometers and 14,000 metres of ascent to an already tough ride.
+Add in the fact that, unlike the pros, Dyll will have no 'rest' days and we hope you'll agree that the resultant ride with 60,000 metres of climbing (that’s like cycling up Everest nearly 7 times!) is a challenge worth supporting.

 With the kind support of